What is colposcopy?

-If you are allergic to or sensitive to medicines, iodine, or latex, tell your healthcare
+Tell your healthcare provider if you are allergic to or sensitive to medicines, iodine,

-If possible, schedule your colposcopy about a week after your period.
+Schedule your colposcopy about a week after your period if possible.

 There may be other risks based on your condition.
 Be sure to discuss any concerns

 Certain factors or conditions may interfere with a colposcopy.
 These factors include: